 We’ve said it before; when your kids want to get involved in motorcycling, it can be heart-warming and terrifying in equal measure.
-If they want to ride themselves, then inevitably it will be on dirt bikes and there is plenty of protective gear around for all ages to cope with potential tumbles on mud and grass should they occur – which they will, eventually.
+If they want to ride themselves, then inevitably it will be on dirt bikes and there is plenty of protective gear around, as well as specific children's motorcycle jackets, to cope with potential tumbles on mud and grass should they occur – which they will, eventually.

 However, it’s a different matter if they want to ride pillion with you.
-Then, you need the proper equipment to make sure that they are as well protected as possible in the event of an accident.
+Then, you need the proper equipment, such as a for children to make sure that they are as well protected as possible in the event of an accident.

-Just like your grown-up clothing, you should be looking for abrasion-resistant outer materials and protective armour in the key locations, including shoulders and elbows.
+Just like your grown-up clothing, children's motorcycle jackets should feature abrasion-resistant outer materials and protective armour in the key locations, including shoulders and elbows.
 You may struggle to find back-protector inserts small enough for children’s jackets so you might instead need to look at a separate back protector – potentially not as comfortable but much better protection than no back protector.
 We've included one of these in our round-up.

 When you’re looking, textile jackets should be waterproof and include a thermal liner – there’s no reason why, just because they are smaller than yours, that they shouldn’t be to a proper specification.